yunjiewong/SEP-HW/Interview/3-MVC.md

-<h2 align="center"> MVC</h2>
+<h2 align="center"> MVC </h2>

 #### 1. What are all the advantages of MVC?
-  - jk

 - divide the application Model, Control and View
 - flexiability
 - easy maintanence
-  - default templat
+- default template

 #### 2. Explain various action results in MVC.

 - IActionResult

 #### 3. How do you pass data from Controller to View and from View to Controller?
   - ViewModel
   - ViewBag